DiegoCao/Installtion-for-All/cudnn for ubuntu20.04.md

 Need to register for an account at first.

 Then download the corresponding CUDNN according to the Ubuntu version and cuda version on the computer.

+## Tensor-RT,

+After installing CUDNN, error still exists, that is because we do not install TensorRT.
+It still needs to be installed.